MiniKiwiGeek/ScratchSearch/README.md

+# Important
+This project is no longer being developed.
+Here's a better forum searcher (not developed by me): https://ocular.jeffalo.net
 # ScratchSearch
 Welcome to ScratchSearch!
 This is a simple service where you can search for Scratch forum topics.
 # How does it work?